12 TIPS FOR EATING VEGAN ON A BUDGET

 12. Look out for budget recipes

 New recipe ideas stop you from getting stuck in a rut.
-We have lots of these in our ‘On a Budget’ section, and food bloggers are also brilliant for inspiration.
+We have lots of these in our ‘On a Budget’ section, and food bloggers are also great for inspiration.

 If you’re thinking about going vegan but are worried about making a big commitment, then why not sign up for Veganuary and see how you find it for a month?
 We send daily support emails with all the tips and tricks on how to eat delicious meals that are healthy, easy, and affordable.
 It’s a fun way to “dip your toe in the water.”
 Ninety-nine percent of former participants who responded to our survey said they would recommend it!